LTDK

 Build Status

-1. Changing the default quantized vector quantization from SDC to ADC.
-It seems stupidly simple, but it was a huge pain since the engine API always assumes that both query vectors and index vectors are quantized ↩︎
+Changing the default quantized vector quantization from SDC to ADC.
+It seems deceptively simple, but it was a considerable pain since the engine API always assumes that both query vectors and index vectors are quantized ↩︎

-2. the sweet old ancient time of DL ↩︎
+Ah, the sweet ancient days of DL ↩︎

-3. While doing this, I anticipated Meta’s competition and got #12 on the leaderboard ↩︎
+While working on this, I participated in Meta’s competition and secured #12 on the leaderboard ↩︎

-4. The good old day when DL engineers code a model in Lua ↩︎
+The good old days when DL engineers coded models in Lua ↩︎